brooklynrail/brooklynrail-platform/content/people/jen-fisher.md

 name: Jen Fisher
 first_name: Jen
 last_name: Fisher
-short_bio: Jen fisher was born in Florida in 1981.
-Her first book titled In the Mud will be released in November 2020 published by Desuetude Gallery.
-Her poetry has previously appeared in The Quarterless Review, The Brooklyn Rail, Newest York, Desuetude Journal, F magazine, Heads Magazine and Daggers Magazine.
-She currently lives in Queens.
+short_bio: "**Jen Fisher** is a poet living in Queens, NY.
+Her book, _In the Mud_ was published in 2020 by Desuetude Press and she has a forthcoming chapbook with F magazine in 2023.
+She is also part of a group show opening at F Gallery in Houston Texas on April 1st, organized and curated by Adam Marnie."
 portraits:
   - media: 2020/10/jen-fisher
 rail_contributor_url: https://brooklynrail.org/contributor/jen-fisher
+instagram: vortexity_jen_fisher
 ---